borgbackup/borg/docs/usage.rst

         Disables the loading of Cython modules.
 This is currently experimental and is used only to generate usage docs at build time.
 It is unlikely to produce good results on a regular run.
-The variable should be set to the calling class, and should be unique.
+The variable should be set to the name of the  calling class, and should be unique across all of borg.
 It is currently only used by ``build_usage``.

 Directories:
     BORG_KEYS_DIR